 Tuition and fees are determined prior to the fall trimester and maintained throughout the academic year (September through August).
 New Students will be charged the latest Tuition rate.
-All students are guaranteed a fixed tuition rate for a total of 10 Trimesters (or eleven if undertaking a split Tri 1 schedule).
-Tuition charges revert to the latest rate for students enrolling in additional trimesters after this.
+Tuition rates are evaluated annually and adjusted as necessary.

 The College operates on a basis of three trimesters per year.
 Each term is measured as 15 weeks.
 Tuition and fees must be paid no later than the day before the first day of classes of the trimester.
-If the first day of classes is a Monday then the due date will be the Friday before.
-If a student anticipates a problem with making a full payment by the due date then a payment deferment or arrangements needs to be requested prior to the first day of class.
+If the first day of classes is a Monday, then the due date will be the Friday before.
+If a student anticipates a problem with making a full payment by the due date, then a payment deferment or arrangements needs to be requested prior to the first day of class.
 If arrangements are not made with the Business Office for payment of tuition and fees by the end of the day before the first day of classes of the trimester, the student's enrollment is subject to cancellation and their account is subject to the late payment fees.
 A signed financial aid award letter is considered an appropriate arrangement for payment of tuition and fees as long as the financial aid, not including Federal Work Study, is more than the tuition and fees.
 Tuition and fees become due when aid is received, regardless of its source.

 Tuition and fees are assessed when a student registers.
-Students request a printed statement of tuition and fee charges and balances at the Business Office.
-Tuition and lab fees are subject to the refund policy.
-Student activity, equipment and technology fees are mandatory and nonrefundable fees.
+Student statements, fees and balances are available online through the student portal.
+Students may also request a printed statement from the Business Office.
+Tuition is subject to the refund policy.
+Student equipment fees are mandatory and nonrefundable.